iamhenry/Roo-Rules-and-Tools/tools/tdd/red_phase.md

 - ALL tests must fail - no exceptions
 - After writing tests, verify that 100% of tests fail
 - Mock external dependencies (e.g., APIs, databases) to isolate the unit under test.
-- Use values that guarantee test failure (e.g., undefined, null, invalid types)
+- Use realistic data structures that cause behavioral failures, not undefined/null returns

 ### Pre-requisites
 Before writing tests, ensure the necessary test infrastructure exists: